 Nebraska Revised Statute § 46-717(2) outlines the stakeholder process that is an integral part of IMP development.
 It specifies the specific stakeholder interests that the District and NeDNR shall consult during the preparation of an IMP.
 These interests are reclamation districts, public power and irrigation districts, mutual irrigation companies, canal companies, and municipalities that rely on water in the affected river basin or sub-basin.
 Other water users and stakeholders that are deemed appropriate by the District or NeDNR may be consulted during IMP development.
-The
+The District and NeDNR are required to solicit public comments and opinions through public meetings and other means.

-Jointly Developed by the Middle Niobrara Natural Resources District and the Nebraska Department of Natural Resources
+Jointly Developed by the Middle Niobrara Natural Resources District and the Nebraska